georgiabasa/ubitrust/Docs/ec.md

-# UBI EC Documentation
+# UBITRUST EC Documentation

-This header file defines the structures and functions used for elliptic curve operations in the UBI Crypt library.
+This header file defines the structures and functions used for elliptic curve operations in the UBITRUST Crypt library.
+More elliptic curves will be supported in future releases.

 ## Functions